muw78/amazon-ads-api-connector/readme.md

 A simple Python wrapper for the <a href="https://advertising.amazon.com/API/docs/en-us/sponsored-products/3-0/openapi/prod">latest version of the Amazon Ads API for Sponsored Products campaign management</a>.

 This library covers the key endpoints for managing Sponsored Products campaigns.
 This includes methods for authentication, pagination and report generation.
+It features keyword and negative keyword targeting, as well as product AISIN targeting.

 Please note that this library does not yet support Sponsored Brands and Sponsored Display campaigns.
-It also does not yet feature product and category targeting.

 ## Getting started